CrimsonK1ng/MOSE/README.md

 ```
 Usage of ./mose [options]:
   -a string
-        Architecture that the target CM tool is running on. (default "amd64")
+        Architecture that the target CM tool is running on (default "amd64")
   -c string
-        Command to run on the targets.
+        Command to run on the targets
+  -d    Display debug output
   -ep int
-        Port used to exfil data from chef server (default 443 with ssl, 9090 without) (default 443
+        Port used to exfil data from chef server (default 443 with ssl, 9090 without) (default 443)
   -f string
-        Store binary at <filepath>
+        Output binary locally at <filepath>
   -fu string
         File upload option
   -l string
-        Local IP Address.
+        Local IP Address
   -m string
         Name for backdoor payload (default "my_cmd")
-  -ns
-        Disable serving of payload
   -o string
-        Operating system that the target CM tool is on. (default "linux")
+        Operating system that the target CM tool is on (default "linux")
   -p int
         Port used to serve payloads on (default 443 with ssl, 8090 without) (default 443)
-  -rhost string
+  -r string
-        Set RHOST for /etc/hosts of docker container (format is hostname:ip)
+        Set the remote host for /etc/hosts in the chef workstation container (format is hostname:ip)
+  -rfp string
+        Remote file path to upload a script to (used in conjunction with -fu) (default "/root/.definitelynotevil")
   -s string
-        Json file to load for mose (default "settings.json")
+        JSON file to load for MOSE (default "settings.json")
   -ssl
         Serve payload over TLS
   -t string
-        Configuration management tool to target. (default "puppet")
+        Configuration management tool to target (default "puppet")
   -tts int
         Number of seconds to serve the payload (default 60)
-  -v    Display verbose output
   ```

 ### TLS Certificates

-**WARNING: You should generate and use a TLS certificate signed by a trusted Certificate Authority**
+**You should generate and use a TLS certificate signed by a trusted Certificate Authority**

 A self-signed certificate and key are provided for you, although you really shouldn't use them.
 This key and certificate are widely distributed, so you can not expect privacy if you do choose to use them.
 They can be found in the  `data` directory.

 ### Examples
-You can find a couple of examples of how to run MOSE in [EXAMPLES.md](EXAMPLES.md)
+You can find some examples of how to run MOSE in [EXAMPLES.md](EXAMPLES.md).

 ### Test Labs
-You can find test labs that can be run with MOSE at the following locations:
+Test labs that can be run with MOSE are at these locations:
  - https://github.com/master-of-servers/puppet-test-lab
  - https://github.com/master-of-servers/chef-test-lab

 ### Credits
 The following resources were used to help motivate the creation of this project:
  - https://n0tty.github.io/2017/06/11/Enterprise-Offense-IT-Operations-Part-1/
  - http://www.ryanwendel.com/2017/10/03/cooking-up-shells-with-a-compromised-chef-server/